08orono Dietrich Craig 01 Sma Murthy Dhiraj Social Networking Sma 08orono Green Ume Lgh 33 Sma

 26-29 September 2011

-The 2011 Digital Humanities Week at the University of Maine explores the impact of digital research and publication tools on artistic creation and humanities scholarship.
+The 2011 Digital Humanities Week at the University of Maine explored the impact of digital research and publication tools on artistic creation and humanities scholarship.

 Long a workhorse of the empirical sciences, computing has recently begun to transform the study of the human condition.
 This series of events will touch on databases and cultural heritage, new publication platforms for scholars, and the up- and downsides of the increasing digitization of society.

-Digital Humanities Poster IconThe 2011 Digital Humanities Week includes presentations and workshops by photo archivists and Twitter sociologists, guerilla gardeners and best-selling Kindle authors.
+Digital Humanities Poster IconThe 2011 Digital Humanities Week included presentations and workshops by photo archivists and Twitter sociologists, guerilla gardeners and best-selling Kindle authors.
 Click below to view:

 Schedule in HTML